hirefrank/pg-to-sqlite/README.md

 3. The script converts the PostgreSQL dump file into SQLite3-compatible SQL statements using `sed`.
 4. It wraps the SQL statements with `BEGIN TRANSACTION` and `COMMIT` statements.
 5. The script recreates the SQLite3 database file if it already exists, or creates a new one if it doesn't exist.
-6. It creates the schema in the SQLite3 database using the provided SQLite3 schema file (or `./schema.sql` if not provided).
+6. It creates the schema in the SQLite3 database using the provided SQLite3 schema file (`./schema.sql`).
 7. It disables foreign key checks temporarily for the import process.
 8. It imports the converted SQL statements into the SQLite3 database.
 9. It re-enables foreign key checks after the import is complete.